smallTechOrg/GLITCH/README.md

-# GLITCH.EXE
+# GLITCH

 ## About

-GLITCH.EXE is an interactive AI literacy website designed to help users understand how artificial intelligence works through a game-like, detective-inspired experience.
+GLITCH is an interactive AI literacy website designed to help users understand how artificial intelligence works through a game-like, detective-inspired experience.
 The website introduces users to key concepts in AI and encourages them to investigate, experiment, and understand what is happening "behind the scenes" of AI systems.

 ## Features